In Venezuela everything is political, especially Twitter. Check out this story by

 to a point where you're not sure how much support they really have, and

-how much they're just gaming things
+how much they're just gaming things," he said.

-Read the whole story online here: Venezuela ruling party games Twitter for political gain
+Venezuela ruling party games Twitter for political gain